William-Leacy/weaver/README.md

 # weaver

 ## Description
-- Weaver is a image editor web appilcaiton where users can sign up and weave images together.
+- Weaver is an image editor web application where users can sign up and weave images together.
 - Weaving images creates a woven or loom effect on the final merged image.
-- The images can be saved to the user's profile and shared to social meida.
+- The images can be saved to the user's profile and shared on social media.
 ## Technology used
 - login API: Auth0 React SDK
 - CSS: React-Bootstrap